noeca1021/A300/Instructions/AZ-300T01_Lab_Mod01_Exploring Monitoring Capabilities in Azure.md

 1. From the **Monitor - Alerts** blade, create a new alert rule with the following settings:

-    - Alert target: the VM scale set you provisioned earlier in this lab
+    - Alert target: the VM scale set you provisioned in the previous exercise of this lab

     - Signal Name: Percentage CPU